abpframework/abp/docs/en/Blog-Posts/2021-06-28 v4_4 Preview/POST.md

 ![menu-items-public](menu-items-public.png)

-Note that this feature is also available with the open source [CMS Kit module](https://docs.abp.io/en/abp/4.4/Modules/Cms-Kit/Index).
+Note that this feature is also available with the open source [CMS Kit module](https://docs.abp.io/en/abp/4.4/Modules/Cms-Kit/Index) (while the screenshots have been taken from the ABP Commercial).

 ### Razor Engine Support for Text Templating

-[Text Templating](https://docs.abp.io/en/abp/4.4/Text-Templating) system is a system to generate content on runtime by using a model (data) and a template.
+[Text Templating](https://docs.abp.io/en/abp/4.4/Text-Templating) is a system to generate content on runtime by using a model (data) and a template.
 It was running on the [Scriban](https://github.com/scriban/scriban) templating engine.
 Beginning from this version, we have a second option: We can use the familiar **razor syntax** to build and render the templates.
 See the text templating [razor integration document](https://docs.abp.io/en/abp/4.4/Text-Templating-Razor) to get started with the new engine!

-### New Customization Points for DbContext/Entities of Existing Modules
+### New Customization Points for DbContext/Entities

 Two new extension methods are added to `ObjectExtensionManager.Instance` to override EF Core mappings of [pre-built application modules](https://docs.abp.io/en/abp/latest/Modules/Index).